Cedar is a domestic wood that grows on the east and west coasts of the US. It has some great qualities that are important in woodworking.

 Cedar fences are lightweight and resistant to insect damage and rotting.

 Plus, the wood does not need to be treated because it already has natural chemicals that protect the wood.
-Cedar fences and other outdoor woodworks look great for a long time.

 Is Cedar Strong Enough For a Bench?